-In this post, I’d like to highlight some of the features of Metro Retro that might not immediately obvious and can help you utilize the tool more effectively.
+In this post, I’d like to highlight some of the features of Metro Retro that might not be immediately obvious and can help you use the tool more effectively.

 When using the Move Tool, you can select multiple objects and move them as a group by using the multi-selection functionality.
 By default, the Move Tool will move the screen when you click and drag on an empty area of the board.
 However, if you press and hold the Shift key before clicking, when you drag it will create a selection net that you can use to select multiple objects.
 Once they are selected they can be moved as a group.

 You can also append to or remove from your selection by keeping the Shift key pressed and clicking on individual objects.
 If an object is already selected, it will become unselected, if it’s unselected then it will become selected.
 Using multi-select makes it easier to tidy up your boards at the end of a session or when you are building a custom template.

 If you prefer to multi-select all the time instead of moving the screen, you can enable the Advanced Pointer from the settings menu in the top left.
 This will change the behavior of the Move Tool to act more like graphics applications such as Sketch or Adobe Illustrator.
 The default click and drag will be multi-select and to move the screen you hold down the Space key before dragging.

 Most graphical applications allow you to clone objects by using holding the Alt key when moving them.
 Metro Retro is no exception!
 You can hold the Alt key and move an object to create an identical copy and place it on your board.
 This is most useful when you are creating custom templates and want to position Zones next to each other with a uniform width and height.